-If a toddler seat is used in the front passenger's seat, the vehicle seat should be moved as far back as possible.
-If the passenger's bag inflates, it could seriously hurt a toddler who is not in the proper position or properly restrained.
-The passenger's airbag is stored near the top of the dashboard, under a lid marked SRS.
+The passenger's airbag is stored near the top of the dashboard, under a lid marked SRS (see page 11).
 Do not place any objects on top of this lid.
 If the airbag inflates, those objects can be propelled inside the car and possibly hurt someone.